sscovil/premium-posts/readme.txt

 1. Install and activate the plugin via `WP-Admin > Plugins`.
 2. Mark your top posts as "Premium" using a checkbox in the Post Editor.
 3. Go to `WP-Admin > Settings > Reading` and edit your premium post message.
-4. Choose to place your message above or below the post content, or place it manually using the `<?php premium_posts(); ?>` template tag.
+4. Choose to place your message above or below the post content, or place it manually using the `<?php premium_posts(); ?>` template tag inside [The Loop](http://codex.wordpress.org/The_Loop "WordPress Codex: The Loop").

 == Screenshots ==